New Hampshire governor vetoes 3 gun control bills

 The bills passed by the Democratic-controlled Legislature included background checks for commercial firearms sales, imposing a waiting period between the purchase and delivery of a firearm, and prohibiting firearms on school property.

-The vetoes were expected; Sununu had said he wasn't looking to make any changes to existing gun laws.

-Sununu said the bills would not solve national issues or prevent evil individuals from doing harm, "but they would further restrict the constitutional rights of law abiding New Hampshire citizens."
+Sununu said the bills wouldn't solve national issues or prevent evil individuals from doing harm, "but they would further restrict the constitutional rights of law-abiding New Hampshire citizens."

-None of the bills had passed the Legislature with enough votes to override a veto.
+Democratic Rep. Katherine Rogers, of Concord, sponsor of the background check bill, said Sununu "has turned his back on a vast majority of Americans seeking a safer society."